rdas22/HackerRank_CppSolutions/README.md

 # HackerRank_CppSolutions
-This repository will hold the solutions of HackerRank C++ problems.
+This repository holds the solutions of HackerRank C++ problems.